( 36034 Reads)|

-Contrary to what you would believe from news and advertising, the vast majority of bacteria are harmless to humans and a large number are actually helpful.
+Contrary to what you would believe from news and advertising, the vast majority of bacteria are harmless to humans, and a large number are helpful.
 Understandably, early work in microbiology focused on pathogenic microbes and treatment of the diseases they caused.
-Martinus Beijerinck and Sergei Winogradsky began the transition from this early work into the present era where we study the molecular biology of a wide variety of microorganisms.
-Both were interested in microbes present in the soil and water and their work founded the discipline of environmental microbiology.
-Much of what we understand about bacteria in the environment and their impact can be traced back to the efforts of these two scientists.
+Martinus Beijerinck and Sergei Winogradsky began the transition from this early work into the present era, where we study the molecular biology of a wide variety of microorganisms.
+Both were interested in microbes present in the soil and water, and their work founded the discipline of environmental microbiology.
+A great deal of what we understand about bacteria in the environment and their impact can be traced back to the efforts of these two scientists.

-Martinus Beijerinck, depicted in Figure 1.17, was originally trained as a botanist and began his work studying the microorganisms that were present in and around plants.
+Martinus Beijerinck, depicted in Figure 1.17, was originally trained as a botanist and began studying the microorganisms present in and around plants.
 He soon began experiments with microbes in the soil.
 His greatest contribution was the development of enrichment media.
-Previously, microbes were cultivated on medium consisting of potatoes or extracts of leftover animal renderings.
+Previously, microbes were cultivated on media consisting of potatoes or extracts of leftover animal renderings.
 Such media would support the growth of many different bacteria, with chance and population density dictating what became dominant in the culture.
-In many cases this was exactly what was desired, but in other cases it was of interest to find bacteria capable of performing certain chemical conversions.
+In many cases, this was desirable, but in other cases, it was of interest to find bacteria capable of performing certain chemical conversions.

 Figure 1.17.
 Martinus Beijerinck.
 The Dutch microbiologist Martinus Beijerinck.
 Drawing by Tammi Henke.

-Sergei Winogradsky, pictured in Figure 1.18 was also interested in soil bacteria, especially those involved in the cycling of nitrogen and sulfur compounds.
-He was one of the first to isolate microorganisms responsible for the conversion of these elements in the soil, obtaining pure cultures of bacteria capable of oxidizing ammonia to nitrate.
+Sergei Winogradsky, pictured in Figure 1.18, was also interested in soil bacteria, especially those involved in cycling nitrogen and sulfur compounds.
+He was one of the first to isolate microorganisms responsible for converting these elements in the soil, obtaining pure cultures of bacteria capable of oxidizing ammonia to nitrate.
 Winogradsky also studied the consumption of hydrogen sulfide gas by sulfur-oxidizing bacteria directly in their natural habitat.

 Figure 1.18.
 Sergei Winogradsky.
 The Russian microbiologist Sergei Winogradsky.
 Drawing by Tammi Henke.